 3. Cut Out Your Commuting

 For a millennial, a career opportunity should ideally fulfill several criteria, one of which is flexible work conditions.
 Having a flexible work arrangement can allow you to choose your own schedule, which means you have a chance to avoid rush hour.

-Do you have any apps like Grocery Gateway in your area, that allow you to order groceries and have them sent to your doorstep?
+Do you have any apps, like Grocery Gateway or Instacart in your area, that allows you to order groceries and have them sent to your doorstep?
 Consider signing up!
 Online grocery ordering has been found to have the same benefits as carpooling for groceries.

 4. Find the Beauty in Green Living

 So when you use makeup or any other beauty product, make sure you’re supporting a green company.
-Look for stickers or indications that they’re cruelty-free—that means the manufacturer didn’t hurt any animals in creating their products.
+Look for stickers or indications that they’re cruelty-free, meaning the manufacturer didn’t hurt any animals in creating their products.